-Peak atmospheric CO2 concentration varies from 575 ppm in the 1275 GtC VFAST to 2521 ppm in the 5275 GtC PULSE scenario (Fig. 2).
-Scenarios with higher emission rates yield higher peak CO2 concentrations; a function of land and ocean carbon sinks being unable to keep up with faster emission rates (Eby et al., 2009; Zickfeld et al., 2012).
+Peak atmospheric CO2 concentration varies from 575 ppm in the 1275 Gt C very fast scenario (VFAST) to 2521 ppm in the 5275 Gt C PULSE scenario (Fig. 2).
+Scenarios with higher emission rates yield higher peak CO2 concentrations - a function of land and ocean carbon sinks being unable to keep up with faster emission rates (Eby et al., 2009; Zickfeld et al., 2012).

-Though the short-term CO2 concentration varies by scenario, the CO2 concentration begins to converge after emission cessation for scenarios with the same cumulative emissions, and the long-term CO2 concentration (by the year 3000) is independent of the emissions rate; a characteristic which is common to all five cumulative emission groups.
+Though the short-term $CO_2$ concentration varies by scenario, the $CO_2$ concentration begins to converge after emission cessation for scenarios with the same cumulative emissions, and the long-term $CO_2$ concentration (by the year 3000) is independent of the emissions rate - a characteristic which is common to all five cumulative emission groups.

-Initially, the increased atmospheric $CO_2$ concentration promotes increased photosynthesis and water use efficiency in plants (" $CO_2$ fertilization"; Wullschleger et al., 2002) allowing for rapid uptake of $CO_2$ by the land.
+Initially, the increased atmospheric $CO_2$ concentration promotes increased photosynthesis and water use efficiency in plants (" $CO_2$ fertilization"; Wullschleger et al., 2002), allowing for rapid uptake of $CO_2$ by the land.
 However, as emissions cease and $CO_2$ declines while surface air temperature remains elevated, the land becomes a weak net carbon source, leaving the much slower ocean sink to take up excess $CO_2$ (Fig. 9).